Arborfield Studios

 Arborfield Studios is a film and television studio located in Arborfield, Berkshire, England.
 It is located about 9 km from central Reading and 4 km from Shinfield Studios.
 Managed by Longcross Studios, the studios have been used for productions by Netflix and Disney.

 History

 Arborfield Studios are located on a site which was previously part of the Arborfield Garrison which was established in 1904 for the Army Remount Service.
 After WW2, it served as the depot of the Royal Electrical and Mechanical Engineers and housed the REME Museum.
 The military left in 2015, and the potential of the large hangars for film production was recognised.

-In 2016, the DIO developed the site, and plans were approved on the 2nd of February 2017 to convert a section of the disused barracks into a film studio.
+In 2016, the DIO developed the site, and plans were approved on 2 February 2017 to convert a section of the disused barracks into a film studio.
 The studios partnered with Sohonet at the end of 2017.

-The temporary planning permission expires on 1st February 2026, leaving the Studios future uncertain.
+The temporary planning permission expires on 1 February 2026, leaving the Studios future uncertain.